cirosantilli/networking-cheat/dns.md

     wmic computersystem where name="%COMPUTERNAME%" call rename name="NEW-NAME"

-## dig

-CLI utility that shows complete path of domain to IP resolution, as it passes through multiple CNAMEs.

-TODO

 ## Zone file

 When you register for a domain of your own, you will start thinking about this: it is the main setting on your registrar interface.